 “One way to impact environmental policies is to involve multiple actors and not just a few officials.”

-Under World Clean Up Day thread, various discussions that require a collaborative decision from stakeholders all over the world float around Citizen OS.
+Under Let’s Do It thread, various discussions that require a collaborative decision from stakeholders all over the world float around Citizen OS.
 This includes volunteer management, event organizing, and policy proposals calling for support.

 There other topics going on right now in Rahvaalgatus website in various stages of the citizen-initiative process.
 There are topics that want to talk about tax, to review provisions of the law, and to crowdsource ideas for better policies among others, all done through the back-end support of Citizen OS.